Starting over in life can be scary, but with the right insurance, it doesn't have to be.

 As we stated, if you’re the one who will be remaining in the home, you need to make sure the homeowners or renters policy is in your name — not you and your former spouse’s.
 In the event of a claims payout, the check will usually say both of your names.
 This could give you some grief when you try to cash or deposit the check.

 If you decide to sell the home because no one will be living in it, simply cancel the policy once the home is in the hands of the new owner and you have another policy established.
 Remember, your homeowners or renters insurance acts as a protection for your belongings and your liability.
 So canceling your policy before you have a replacement leaves you vulnerable if you’re found at-fault for some type of accident.

 If you're moving out of the residence and your former spouse is staying at the previous residence, you should take the initiative to remove yourself from the former policy once you have a new one.
 It's important to make sure this is done as any claims that your former spouse would file would impact your insurance record as well if you're still on the policy.

-The legal ramifications of marriage and corresponding divorce can make the detangling of assets very complicated.
-And when it comes to insurance, it’s very similar.
+The legal ramifications of marriage and divorce can make the detangling of assets very complicated.
+And insurance is the same way.
 It’s important to be upfront with your insurance company and keep your policies clear and concise.
 Splitting your vehicles up and removing whomever no longer owns or uses the vehicles or residence are great ways to start.
-If you find yourself needing new car insurance after a divorce, use our insurance calculator here to see hundreds of companies at once.
+If you find yourself needing new car insurance after a divorce, use our insurance calculator to compare rates from hundreds of companies at once.